 Does great work lead to happiness?
 Or… does happiness lead to great work?
 Neil Pasricha shares counterintuitive research-based answers in this fun, fast-paced, research-grounded tour of the emerging neuroscience and positive psychology landscape.
-He challenges your audience by asking: “Would you press a button and have 31% higher productivity, 37% higher sales, and 300% greater creativity on Monday morning?”
-When heads start nodding, he shows how to get there.
-Based on fresh research Pasricha published in Harvard Business Review together with the latest in neuroscience and positive psychology, this speech is not true motivation – it’s application.
-Perfect for left-brained, analytical, or even skeptical audiences.
-Past clients include: Google (engineers), Kaiser Permanente (physicians), Citigroup (investment bankers).
+Neil shows how cultivating a positive mindset results in 31% higher productivity, 37% higher sales, and 300% greater creativity – and then shares how to get there.
+Based on fresh research Pasricha published in Harvard Business Review, this is a high-energy, takeaway-laden talk that gets audiences buzzing.

 - Lead Yourself First, Before You Lead Others

 Which company is #1 on the Fortune 500 today and has been for more than a decade?
 Walmart.
 The retail behemoth’s rise to half a trillion dollars in sales with over two million employees spread across the globe has been well-documented.
 But what hasn’t been documented is how they develop, nurture, and grow leaders up through those ranks.
 Neil Pasricha served as Director of Leadership Development inside Walmart for the past ten years – working directly for two CEOs and partnering with Harvard Business School to develop the first global executive program inside the retail giant.
 Join him as he shares a window into what his research and work reveal about what truly makes leaders tick and walk away with clear takeaways on how they can drive you and your teams.
 How do you lead a team of two, two hundred thousand, or even two million people?
 It starts with yourself.